vishaltak/gitlab-development-kit/doc/howto/postgresql.md

 bundle exec rails dbconsole -e test
 ```

+### GUI access

-To access the database using an external SQL editor, such as [pgAdmin](https://www.pgadmin.org/),
-provide the following:
+To access the database using an [GUI SQL client](https://wiki.postgresql.org/wiki/PostgreSQL_Clients) provide the following:

-- Data file path: for example, `gitlab-development-kit/postgresql`.
+- Host Name (path to data file): for example, `gitlab-development-kit/postgresql`.
 - Database port: for example, `5432`.
 - Database name: for example, `gitlabhq_development` or `gitlabhq_test`.
+- Username and Password should be left blank

+The CLI client is more capable.
+Not all GUI clients support a blank username or the use of a local file as the host name.

 ## Upgrade PostgreSQL